Keav/Sublime-Text-Settings/README.md

 - CSS3 - Disable default CSS package - possible conflicts with Emmet
 - Emmet plugin requires PyV8 which may fail to download to the Packages folder using this method.
 Using Package Control, remove and re-add Emmet manually.
+- WAMP requires MSVC110.dll which is unlikely to be present on a fresh Windows build.
+Download from http://www.microsoft.com/en-us/download/details.aspx?id=30679